 Trailer: Arthdal Chronicles

-Preview: An angel messes up his last mission.
+Summary: An angel messes up his last mission.
 Instead of taking the soul of a ballerina, he saves her from the brink of death.
-He is given though another chance, a mission to make the ballerina fall for him.
-However she is one difficult soul and that gives our angel quite a hard time.
-“Graceful intro with our top leading lady as a prima ballerina!
-L looks one flawless angel too!”
+He is given though another chance, a mission to make the ballerina fall in love.
+However she is one difficult soul and that gives our angel a hard time.
+In the end, she falls in love but no other than with the angel himself.

 Summary: Go Se Yun and Cha Min are good friends.
 They both died and were revived though the power of the Abyss.
 Although they’re up and alive, their looks are different from before.
 Together, they’ll try to live knowing each other’s secret and hand in hand solve the murder case behind Go Se Yun’s death.